TomKealy/TomKealy.github.io/_posts/2025-02-02-way-too-much-about-linear-regression.md

 2. the scale of $x$$.
 3. the scale of $y$.

 Because of 2 and 3, the covariance is an unstandardized measure of association.
-Its value is difficult to interpret, because what would be a large and what would be a small value depends on the scales of $x$ and $y$$.
+Its value is difficult to interpret, because what would be a large and what would be a small value depends on the scales of $x$ and $y$.
 The correlation coefficient, however, gives us a standardized measure of association: It is 'corrected' for the scales on which $x$ and $y$ are measured.

 $$
 \text{Cor}(x,y) = \frac{\textCcov}(x,y)}{\sqrt{\text{Var}(x)\cdot\text{Var}(y)}}